hashicorp/terraform-provider-azurerm/website/docs/r/mssql_managed_instance.html.markdown

  * `tenant_id` - The Tenant ID for the Service Principal associated with the Identity of this SQL Managed Instance.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+* `create` - (Defaults to 24 hours) Used when creating the Microsoft SQL Managed Instance.
+* `update` - (Defaults to 24 hours) Used when updating the Microsoft SQL Managed Instance.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Microsoft SQL Managed Instance.
+* `delete` - (Defaults to 24 hours) Used when deleting the Microsoft SQL Managed Instance.

 ## Import

-SQL Servers can be imported using the `resource id`, e.g.
+Microsoft SQL Managed Instances can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_mssql_managed_instance.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/myresourcegroup/providers/Microsoft.Sql/managedInstances/myserver